straut12/sj4u-gh/_pages/ref/hardware/attiny85.md

 * Install [Arduino](https://www.arduino.cc/en/software)
 * Likely will need to install [digistump drivers](https://github.com/digistump/DigistumpArduino/releases/download/1.6.7/Digistump.Drivers.zip) DPInst64 is for 64bit systems.
 In Arduino
-* Go to File/Preferences and Additinal Boards Manager URL.
+* Go to File/Preferences and Additional Boards Manager URL.
 Add/paste the digistump json package in the fields http://digistump.com/package_digistump_index.json
 * (if you had other packages they can be separated with a comma)
 * Go to Tools/Board/Boards Manager and install the **Digistump AVR Boards**